Skip to main content

 The designated community is specified in the Collection Policy.

 «Ensure that the information to be preserved is Independently Understandable to the Designated Community.
-In particular, the Designated Community should be able to
+In particular, the Designated Community should be able to understand the information without needing special resources such as the assistance of the experts who produced the information.» [OAIS mandatory responsibilities]

 The independent understandability of data is ensured by bespoke metadata requirements.
 ARCHE’s metadata schema makes the semantics of individual properties explicit, is formalised in OWL-format, and provides means to describe data at project, collection and individual resource level.
 The schema was designed to be generic and flexible enough to preserve the documentation of heterogeneous resources from a variety of disciplines.
 International standards like the Dublin Core Metadata Initiative, DataCite, and Component Metadata by CLARIN were taken into account.
 The metadata set also includes properties to establish relations to other publications and sources as well to related data.